-African Ministers Outline Industry Priorities Ahead Of African Mining Week 2026
+African Ministers Outline Industry Priorities Ahead of African Mining Week 2026

 The Democratic Republic of the Congo (DRC) is advancing efforts to unlock significant investment into its vast mineral base, estimated at $24 trillion in untapped resources.
 With approximately 90% of its mineral potential unexplored, the country is prioritizing the development of its estimated 20 billion tons of iron ore reserves.
 This strategy is closely tied to the establishment of large-scale special economic zones aimed at supporting domestic steel production, industrialization and downstream value addition.

-“The DRC is looking for long-term partners who will go beyond production to invest in exploration, infrastructure and workforce development,” stated Louis Watum Kabamba, Minister of Mines, the DRC.
+“The DRC is looking for long-term partners who will go beyond production to invest in exploration, infrastructure and workforce developm”nt,” stated Louis Watum Kabamba, Minister of Mines, the DRC.

 Uganda: Mobilizing Capital for Critical Minerals Development